 The objects of the Club are to promote and encourage interest in the affairs of the City, to generate a friendly spirit and improve the quality of life mainly within the Ward.
-It is also intended to give support to the Alderman, his Deputy and Common Councilmen in carrying out their considerable duties on behalf of the City of London and the Ward in particular.
+It is also intended to give support to the Alderman, his Deputy and Common Councillors in carrying out their considerable duties on behalf of the City of London and the Ward in particular.

 The Ward maintains a strong link with the Worshipful Company of Cordwainers, founded over 700 years ago, and which today plays a strong role in nurturing young talent in the fashion and shoemaking industries.

+The Club is managed by a Committee consisting of President, Vice President, Chairman, Vice Chairman, Honorary Secretary, Honorary Treasurer, the two immediate Past Chairmen, together with other elected members of the Club and Common Councillors of the Ward.
 Former Presidents of the club include a number of Lord Mayors who have also served as Aldermen in the Ward – Sir Walter Vaughan Morgan, Sir Cuthbert Ackroyd, Sir Peter Venneck, Sir Brian Jenkins and Sir Roger Gifford.

-The Club currently has 260 members.
-Membership is open to anyone with an interest in the Ward.
-Anyone interested in joining the club is invited to contact the Secretary or complete and return the application form.
-The annual membership subscription is for the first year £50, thereafter £25 .
+Hon.
+Independent Examiners: Adrian Houston, Liz FryThe Club currently has over 25o members (as at January 2024), with membership open to individuals with an interest in, or association with, the Ward.
+Potential applicants are invited to contact the Secretary or complete and return the Ward of Cordwainer Application Form.
+The annual membership subscription is £50 for the first year , thereafter £25 pa.